mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 with different terms can run concurrently (the leader for the previous term on the minority side of the partition and the leader with the current term on the majority).

-What this means for NSQ is that while connected to a leader that's been partitioned from it's followers, until it realizes that it must step down (heartbeat timeout), it will continue to deliver messages to consumers.
+This means that a *partitioned* leader will continue to deliver messages to consumers until it realizes that it must step down (heartbeat timeout).

-Fortunately, we only guarantee *at least once* delivery - it is perfectly acceptable to duplicate messages during this brief window.
+Fortunately, since we only guarantee *at least once* delivery, we don't need to explicitly handle this edge case.
+It is perfectly acceptable to duplicate messages during this brief window, it just needs to be appropriately documented.

 ----